how we can help

 Learners on all of our courses have access to an online version of Microsoft Office 365 for Business which can be accessed by a web browser.

 However, for some of our courses you may need to download and install the Microsoft Office 365 for Business app onto your device* to access some of its advanced features.
 This downloaded app will be provided free-of-charge to our learners.

 *device is any computer, laptop, tablet or mobile phone

 help with course fees/concessions

 GCSE English and maths courses are free if you have not previously attained a GCSE in the subject at grade 4 or above (or equivalent).

-For qualifications in English for Speakers of Other Languages (ESOL) up to and including Level 2 the courses are free for individuals who meet the unemployed criteria below, or who meet the low wage criteria.
+For qualifications in English for Speakers of Other Languages (ESOL), up to and including Level 2, the courses are free for individuals who meet the unemployed criteria below, or who meet the low wage criteria.
 For most other qualification courses, up to and including Level 2, a concession which could make the course free, may be available:

 - Childcare costs (Ofsted registered provider)